 Full disclosure: the balls don’t get crispy on the bottom (just the top) when they don’t have full contact with the sheet pan.
 But I thought they were delicious nonetheless and it was worth it to have the sweet vegetables caramelize in the residual fat from the balls.

 To make the meatballs paleo, I used almond flour and chia seeds.
 You can easily omit the seeds or the egg if they don’t agree with you.
 I’ve made meatballs every which way and you can’t really screw them up.
 Also feel free to sub turkey or chicken, or use all beef instead of the combination of beef and pork.

 If you’re looking for an easy fall weeknight dinner, this paleo sheet pan meatballs recipe with root vegetables and salsa verde is incredibly delicious and versatile.

-Read on for the recipe and let me know if you have any more sheet pan recipe requests in the comments!
+Read on for this gluten-free sheet pan meatball recipe and let me know if you have any more sheet pan recipe requests in the comments!